BibliothecaDAO/realms-contracts/README.md

 and forwards it on to the destination.

 - Player Account
-    - A user who controls a Hustler (game character) in the system.
+    - A Lord in the Realmverse.
+These are holders of Realms.
 - Governance Account
     - An admin who controls the Arbiter.
     - The admin may be an L2 DAO to administer governance decisions